ibm-cloud-docs/power-iaas/getting-started-with-spp.md

 {: update-delete-spp}

-To update or delete an SPP, navigate to Shared processor pools > click on the required instance > edit.
+To update or delete an SPP, navigate to Shared processor pools > click on the desired SPP > edit.
 You get a notification when the SPP is deleted successfully.

 You can update or delete the following in an existing SPP:

-* The name of the SPP follows the same naming conventions you use while creating a new SPP.
+* Update the name of the SPP - Follow the same naming conventions you use while creating a new SPP.
+For more information, see [Create a new SPP Placement Group](/docs/power-iaas?topic=power-iaas-managing-shared-processor-pool#create-a-new-spp-placement-group).
-* The number of reserved cores - The amount can be increased (dependent on available resources) or decreased (dependent on currently allocated resources).
+* Update number of cores - The number of reserved cores can be updated based on resource availability and allocation.
-* Delete an existing SPP – Make sure there are no virtual machines deployed inside the SPP.
+* Delete an existing SPP - You can delete any existing SPP.
+Before deleting, ensure there are no virtual server instances in the SPP; these must be deleted or moved out with a support ticket.

 ## Managing a virtual machine inside Shared Processor Pool

 {: manage-vm-inside-spp}

 While deploying a virtual machine, you can choose a shared processor pool instead of a host.
-When you use multi create, it will automatically collocate the virtual machines in the group.

-The core: vCPU ratio is currently set to 1:1 by default which you can override for a virtual machine while creating one in a Shared Processor Pool.

-You cannot move the virtual machines between the Shared Processor Pools.
-You must first remove the virtual machines from the current pool they are in, and then you can add them to a new pool.

-Within a pool, the sum of all the virtual machine's entitled capacity and reserve capacity cannot exceed the pool's maximum capacity.
+Since you cannot move a virtual server instance into or out of an SPP, deploying a virtual server instance straight into an SPP is recommended.
+You can also deploy a virtual server instance into a server placement group; the selected SPP host must be compatible with the affinity policy of the placement group chosen.

+When you deploy multiple virtual server instances simultaneously, a new server placement group is automatically created.
+{:note}

 When there is any planned maintenance activity or a need to perform a remote restart, ensure that the virtual machines are linked to a Shared Processor Pool as per your requirements.